 Iconic debuts: Javier Hernandez’s Community Shield magic vs Chelsea

-Javier Hernandez took just 31 minutes to get off the mark for Manchester United in 2010 with the sort of goal few, if any, have ever scored.
+Javier Hernandez needed just 31 minutes to find the back of the net for Manchester United in 2010 with the sort of goal few, if any, have ever scored.

 Chicharito’s move to Manchester United was one of those rare modern deals that seemed to get wrapped up without any build-up, and once the 2010 World Cup got underway we couldn’t help but wonder why.